railsware/bozon/README.md

 ```

 ## Testing
-Bozon is using [spectron](https://github.com/electron/spectron) and [mocha](https://mochajs.org/) spec runner for testing Electron applications.
+Bozon is using [Jest](https://jestjs.io/) and [Spectron](https://www.electronjs.org/spectron) for testing Electron applications.
 Both unit and integration tests should go to `./test` directory.
 Simply execute for running tests:

 ```bash
 bozon test